tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Length

-The `Upload-Length` header indicates the final size of a new entity in bytes.
+The `Upload-Length` header indicates the final size of the new upload in bytes.
 This way a Server will implicitly know when a file has completed uploading.
-The value MUST be a non-negative integer or the string `streaming` indicating that the [Stream](#stream) extension is used to send the entity's length later.
+The value MUST be a non-negative integer or the string `streaming` indicating that the [Stream](#stream) extension is used to send the upload's length later.

 ##### Upload-Metadata